-This spam campaign is disguised as an invitation to a biggest climate protest.
-Cyber criminals behind it seek to trick recipients into opening attached document or website link and installing Emotet.
-Emotet is a malicious program which is categorized as Trojan, it is designed to steal sensitive information.
-We strongly recommend to ignore this email and not to click the included link or open the attached file (document).
+This spam campaign is disguised as an invitation to "the biggest climate protest".
+Cyber criminals behind it seek to trick recipients into opening the attached document or website link, and then installing Emotet.
+Note that Emotet is a malicious program categorized as Trojan.
+It is designed to steal sensitive information.
+We strongly recommend that you ignore this email.
+Do not click the included link or open the attached file (document).

 |Name||Greta Thunberg email spam virus|

 |Hoax||This email is disguised as an invitation to the biggest climate protest.|